Android TV Remote Not Working: Reasons and DIY Fixes Worth Trying

 Update Android TV

-Contact Support Team
+Contact Android TV Support Team

 Use the Google TV remote app

-2. Once installed, tap Open to launch the app on your Smartphone.
+2. Once installed, tap Open to launch the app on your smartphone.

 3. Hit the remote icon at the bottom right corner of the screen.